Last updated 23 September 2020

 So why are so many countries relying on smart eID technologies?

-#2: The technology used is robust and fit for purpose
+#2: The technology used is robust and fit for the purpose

 Using EMV chip cards, billions of dollars are sent around the world every day without being stolen.